tux234/fleet/handbook/digital-experience/README.md

 ### Check GitHub terms

-Go to [GitHub's terms of services](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-terms-of-service) and search “inbound=outbound” to find the clause, if still there as is, paste a screenshot into the table in this [document](https://docs.google.com/document/d/101rcp9v3Zdml4YolGRmqYS5ruAKzQvXLOTHLXCavPuE/edit#heading=h.xu6qsi0wrns).
+Go to [GitHub's terms of services](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-terms-of-service) and search "inbound=outbound" to find the clause, if still there as is, paste a screenshot into the table in this [document](https://docs.google.com/document/d/101rcp9v3Zdml4YolGRmqYS5ruAKzQvXLOTHLXCavPuE/edit#heading=h.xu6qsi0wrns).
 If the clause has changed, contact Mike M. and let him know.

 ## Rituals